 - They don’t have the necessary knowledge.
 There are many tools used in planning such as SWOT analysis, PESTLE Analysis, VRIO Framework, environmental scanning, resource analysis, etc. If a manager didn’t get good training in management, he/she may fail to plan effectively and thus see no sense in it.

 - They have too much reliance on their experience.
 Some managers might have succeeded with no planning at all, which made them think that planning is just a waste of time.
-They attribute success to their own abilities rather than favorable conditions.
+They attribute success to their own abilities rather than favourable conditions.

 - They lack meaningful objectives and goals.
 Sometimes, managers avoid planning because there is no goal that will engage or motivate them to do so.
 This often happens with companies that operate without any mission statement.